My Studies

 Future

-I still have a few ideas for things I'd like to study.
-As soon as the PhD is complete, I'll start some new projects.
+I still have a few ideas for other things I'd like to study.

 Although it doesn't quite fit into the category of studies, I might mention that it's only a matter of time before a novel sees the light of day.
-I'm working on several plots.
+I'm thinking about several plots.
 Roll over, James Bond!

 I actually started writing a novel once, but abandoned it after writing the first part.
-The reason was that the first part had set such a high standard of tension and intrigue that anything else was bound to be a complete anti-climax to the reader.
+The first part had set such a high standard of tension and intrigue that anything else was bound to be a complete anti-climax to the reader.
 The first part was: "'I missed you, darling', she said, and fired another shot"...

 Return to Chris R. Burger's Home Page